 Trabectome and Goniotomy

-In these procedures, the inner portion of the drainage system (which is usually the portion of the system that is not working properly in glaucoma) is removed with a microscopic instrument- either a Trabectome or a Kahook dual blade.
+In these procedures, the inner portion of the drainage system (which is usually the portion of the system that is not working properly in glaucoma) is removed with a microscopic instrument- either a Trabectome, a Kahook dual blade, or an Omni device.
 The fluid inside the eye then has a more direct path into the drainage canals, and ultimately results in a lower eye pressure.